GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/dea_maps.md

 There is a **Compare** feature that lets you view two different map configurations side-by-side.
 This allows you to compare two different datasets or the same dataset at two different times.
 Here's an example map of [DEA High Tide Imagery versus DEA Low Tide Imagery](https://maps.dea.ga.gov.au/#share=s-7YeWZKqWkF0Ctv5Av8RkHSWeNzQ).

-1. In the left sidebar, click the three vertical dots ('Show more actions') on a product that you have added to the map &gt; click **Compare**.
+1. In the left sidebar, click the three vertical dots ('Show more actions') on a dataset that you have added to the map &gt; click **Compare**.
 1. A 'screen splitter' will now split the map into two halves.
-In the sidebar, the product's panel will be split into two copies: one labelled 'Left' and the other 'Right'.
+In the sidebar, the dataset's panel will be split into two copies: one labelled 'Left' and the other 'Right'.
 1. You can configure each side of the map independently.
 E.g. you can change the 'Styles' value on the right side.
-1. Each product can be assigned to either the **Left** or **Right** side or **Both** by selecting the relevant option in the left sidebar.
+1. Each dataset can be assigned to either the **Left** or **Right** side or **Both** by selecting the relevant option in the left sidebar.
-1. To compare two different products side-by-side: add an additional product to the map &gt; assign it to the right or left side &gt; remove the existing product that was assigned to that side.
+1. To compare two different datasets side-by-side: add an additional dataset to the map &gt; assign it to the right or left side &gt; remove the existing dataset that was assigned to that side.
 1. To close this side-by-side view, click the "**&times;**" next to 'Split Screen Mode' in the left sidebar.

 Note that you can share a URL of your comparison by using the **Share / Print** feature.